 Store Categories

-Through the 'Store Categories' module, you can organize your vendors based on custom defined attributes, such as the types of products they sell, store location, service type, etc.
+The 'Store Categories' module lets you organize your vendors based on custom-defined attributes, such as the types of products they sell, store location, service type, etc.

-To use this module, it must first of all be enabled in MarketKing -> Modules:
+To use this module, it must first be enabled in MarketKing -> Modules:

 Enable Store Categories Module

-Once this is enabled, you can go to MarketKing -> Settings -> Vendor Capabilities -> Store Management, and choose whether you allow a single category per vendor, or multiple categories:
+Once enabled, go to MarketKing -> Settings -> Vendor Capabilities -> Store Management, and choose whether to allow a single category per vendor or multiple categories:

 Single or Multiple Categories per Vendor